Intercultural cities: governance and policies for diverse communities

 For more information on individual city results see City Profiles

-How intercultural cities are?
-The new Intercultural Cities Index provides first answers:
+How intercultural are cities in Europe and worldwide?
+The Intercultural Cities Index provides first answers!